jashimahasin/AddressBook/README.md

 # AddressBook
-# Menu Developed a menu-driven Address Book application using the C programming language.
+# Developed a menu-driven Address Book application using the C programming language.

 # Features: